weiweihuanghuang/Work-Sans/README.md

 The project started in June 2014 and the brief was to have a [minimum viable product](http://en.wikipedia.org/wiki/Minimum_viable_product) (alpha release with 9 weights) by December 2014.

 The Telugu glyph set comes from [Ramabhadra](http://teluguvijayam.org/fonts.html) by Silicon Andhra.
-Glyphs marked red in the file are those that have been cleaned up, the rest are originally from Ramabhadra.
+Glyphs marked red in the file are those that have been manually cleaned up, the rest are automatically cleaned up with FontForge from Ramabhadra.

 ## Preview